JosefVilestadGit/executors/docker-reconciler/DOCKER-DEPLOYMENT.md

 ### What Containers Are Created?

 When the controller reconciles an ExecutorDeployment:
-1. **Controller container** runs continuously, watching for resources
+1. **Controller container** runs continuously, watching for services
 2. **Managed containers** are created on the **host Docker daemon** (not inside the controller)

 Example: